vally941/vally941/README.md

 ## 👩🏽‍💻 Professional Profile

-Motivated IT graduate with practical experience in software development, database systems, and secure application configuration.
+.I am a motivated IT graduate with hands-on academic and project experience in building and working with software systems, databases, and web applications.

-Strong foundation in backend systems, relational databases, troubleshooting, and information security principles.
+I enjoy working with technology, solving practical problems, and continuously learning new tools and concepts.
+I am adaptable, detail-oriented, and comfortable working both independently and in a team environment.

-I am passionate about solving technical problems, improving system efficiency, and contributing to secure and reliable IT environments.
+I am currently seeking opportunities where i can grow, contribute,and gain real-world experiences in a professional IT environment.

 ---